Tri-Force members have Swimming Coaching Mondays and Thursday for £2.

 There are a number of locations for open water swimming in Hertfordshire and the surrounding area.
 Some locations offer coached sessions.
 Our coaches do not provide open water coaching, unless t is part of a training day.

 - Blue Lagoon open water swimming, Price: £2 for Tri-Force members to the club representative.
-Takes place during the summer months on Saturday mornings mostly at 7 a.m. in the water, this is organised via the forum and through social media.
-Rules: You must be able to swim 800m, be a member of BTF, a member of a triathlon club and swim caps are compulsory.
+Takes place during the summer months on Saturday mornings 7 to 8 a.m and Tuesday mornings 6.30 to 7.30 am.
+This is organised via the WhatsApp group.
+Rules: You must be able to swim 800m, be a member of BTF and club swim caps are compulsory.

 - Stanborough Lake open water swimming.
 Open for swimming on Wednesday evenings and Saturday mornings, April to September.
 Tri-Force are meeting as a group in the Summer months on a Wednesday evening for coached swimming sessions.